CoreELEC/remotes/README.md

 **License**

-The contents of the repository are released under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+The contents of the repository are released under a [Fair Use](https://support.google.com/legal/answer/4558992) agreement.

 **Disclaimer**